 The new regulations for underground gas storage require each facility to develop and implement risk management plans comprising of two major elements: risk assessment studies as well as intervention and prevention protocols.
 This requirement allows regulators to thoroughly evaluate how underground gas storage facilities identify and quantify risks and how these insights are translated into appropriate risk management practices.
 Each facility needs to conduct a robust quantitative risk assessment, which should include the key human, organizational, and technological subsystems, and that each facility should start immediately to develop risk targets that will ultimately guide risk-mitigation decision-making.
-Quantitative risk assessments will also provide further insight into quantitative risk differences between facilities.
-The State will be able to use this quantitative risk-related information on each facility to assess the tradeoffs between risks associated with individual facilities and their importance in meeting the demands of the natural gas supply.
+Quantitative risk assessments will also provide further insight into quantitative risk-related information on each facility to assess the tradeoffs between risks associated with individual facilities and their importance in meeting the demands of the natural gas supply.